chrometoasters/ct-jquery-plugin/README.md

 # ct-jquery-plugin

-A best-practice template for developing Github hosted jQuery plugins, which can be consumer via Bower.
+A best-practice template for developing Github hosted jQuery plugins, which can be consumed via Bower.

 __Please note: this plugin is optimised for internal Chrometoaster use.
 YMMV.__